googleapis/gapic-generator/README.md

 The generated client library code will appear in `${GENERATED_CLIENT_DIR}`.

+You can safely ignore the warning about control-presence.

 Special note for java: several files will be dumped into the parent directory of `${GENERATED_CLIENT_DIR}`:

 - gradle/
 - gradlew
 - gradlew.bat

-You can safely ignore the warning about control-presence.
+(There is an open issue to fix this: https://github.com/googleapis/toolkit/issues/1918 )

 ### Perform fix-ups to get a working library